Joako360/osm2city/doc/manual/installation.rst

 * numpy (on Windows you need Numpy+MKL)
 * pil (Pillow)
 * pyproj
+* requests
 * scipy
 * shapely
 * psycopg2-binary
 * psycopg2cffi (this and the next one are only needed when using PyPy (see below)
 * psycopg2cffi-compat

-Please make sure to use Python 3.5+ compatible extensions.
+Please make sure to use Python 3.6+ compatible extensions.
 Often Python 3 compatible packages have a "3" in their name.
 Most Linux distributions come by default with the necessary packages — often they are prefixed with ``python-`` (e.g. ``python-numpy``).
 On Windows WinPython (https://winpython.github.io/) together with Christoph Gohlke's unofficial Windows binaries for Python extension packages (http://www.lfd.uci.edu/~gohlke/pythonlibs/) works well.

 --------------------